JanHerca/urantiapedia/output/wikijs/en/article/Ken_Glasziou/Science_in_The_Urantia_Book.md

 The words of Swann were reproduced in Paper 42, Section 6 but with the comparison obviously deliberately changed from mass to volume.
 It reads:

-> “If the mass of matter should be magnified until that of an electron equaled one tenth of an ounce, then were size to be proportionately magnified, the volume of such an electron would become as large as that of the earth.” ([UB 42:6.8](/en/The_Urantia_Book/42#p6_8))
+> “If the mass of matter should be magnified until that of an electron equaled one tenth of an ounce, then were size to be proportionately magnified, the volume of such an electron would become as large as that of the earth.” (<a id="a57_227"></a>[UB 42:6.8](/en/The_Urantia_Book/42#p6_8))

 Taking the rest mass of the electron at 9.1 x 10^-28^ g, 0.1 ounce as 2.8 g, the radius of the earth as 6.4 x 10^6^ m and putting k as the magnification constant, then: